-What next for Manchester city centre?
+What next for Manchester?
 A look at some of the biggest plans in the pipeline

 What’s next for Manchester city centre?